sara-sabr/ITStrategy/_pages/en/it-picture-long-term.md

 - By Private sector we mean for profit companies, not for profit organizations, academia, and private citizens
 - Through leveraging the governments endpoints the private sector is able to offer the opt-in delivery and integration of government services into their offerings (taking into account this is complimented by the government provided alternate methods of service delivery)
-- Because GC departments and agencies are working in the open, private sector is able to comment on, request, and offer improvements of, GC software and services.
+- As GC departments and agencies are working in the open, private sector is able to comment on, request, and offer improvements of, GC software and services.

 #### Any platform, any device, 3rd party integration